 The Loglan Institute (TLI) is the official organization which coordinates the development of the artifical human language Loglan.
-The main Loglan web site is here: that is the place to look for lots of general information and resources on the language.
+The official Loglan web site is here: that is the place to look for lots of general information and resources on the language.
+This web site is probably more to the point for recent developments in the language, but there is a great deal of value on the official site, and we thank James Jennings for keeping it going.

 Here is a good place to start finding out what Loglan is, Loglan I (fourth edition) by James Cooke Brown.

 Here is a a revision of Loglan 1 in progress; I have completed a first editing pass.
-It includes a recent HTML version of the PEG with comments as an appendix, perhaps intended to have cross-links to the text.
+It includes a version of the PEG (I am not sure how recent) with comments as an appendix, perhaps intended to have cross-links to the text.
+This version of Loglan 1 corrects the text to work correctly with the current grammar and parser.
+It contains additional notes by Holmes explaining the reasons for changes.

 There is a Discord server devoted to Loglan: this is an invitation to it.